mathcom-js/reservation-site/README.md

 ## To-Dos

-1. Log-out function (Gon)
-2. Check that api with session always contains a user (Jun)
+1. Check that api with session always contains a user (Jun)
-3. Naver OAuth (Gon)
+2. Naver OAuth (Gon)
-4. Planetscale Deployment
+3. Planetscale Deployment
-5. Vercel Deployment
+4. Vercel Deployment
+5. Separate date and time input
+6. Check the reservation is in opening hours
+7. Cookie removal issues

 ## PATCH NOTE